htjb/existing-probes-dark-ages/README.md

 # Dark Ages 21-cm Simulation

-The repo includes a simple simulation of the dark ages 21-cm signal and code to explore constraints on the signal from existing probes of $\Lambda$CDM.
+The repo includes a simple simulation of the dark ages 21-cm signal and code to explore constraints on the signal from existing probes of $$\Lambda$$ CDM.

 The main results can be obtained by running `use_ionization.py`.